johnpritombiswas/johnpritombiswas/README.md

 # 🚀 About Me

 - 👨‍💻 Currently working as an **AI Product Manager & Engineer at [Dot BD Solutions](https://dotbdsolutions.com)**, focusing on product reliability, AI-driven improvements, and technical coordination.
+Currenty working as odoo consultant and developer.

 - 🧪 Former **ERP QA Intern at [MEP Group](https://mepgroupbd.com/)** where I documented **37+ defects**, resolved critical system issues, and trained **100+ field staff** on ERP workflows.